-- 1. What is supply chain management?
-Will a supply chain always look like a chain? - 2.
-Should the members of a supply chain maximize individual profits in order to raise the overall supply chain surplus? - 3.
-What are some strategic, planning, and operational decisions that must be made by an apparel retailer such as Gap? - 4.
+- 1. Consider the purchase of a can of soda at a convenience store.
+Describe the various stages in the supply chain and the different flows involved. - 2.
+Why should a firm such as Dell take into account total supply chain profitability when making decisions? - 3.
+What are some strategic, planning, and operational decisions that must be made by an apparel retailer such as The Gap? - 4.
 Consider the supply chain involved when a customer purchases a book at a bookstore.
 Identify the cycles in this supply chain and the location of the push/pull boundary.

-- 5. Consider the supply chain involved when a customer orders a book from Amazon.
+- Consider the supply chain involved when a customer orders a book from Amazon.
 Identify the push/pull boundary and two processes each in the push and pull phases. - 6.
 In what way do supply chain flows affect the success or failure of a firm such as Amazon?
 List two supply chain decisions that have a significant impact on supply chain profitability.